apexskier/camlittle.com/content/pages/site-tech.md

 This site's tech stack throughout the years.

+* June 2021

+  The site now auto deploys through GitHub actions.

+  I've built my own image processing pipeline using some hacky node scripts that uploads to a DigitalOcean Spaces CDN.
+I was running into issues where without caches the site would take 10+ minutes to build, primarily due to the number of image variations I support in my responsive image templates, which prevented automating deployments.
+It's not perfect---there's a fair amount of duplication of knowledge between the hugo and npm sides of things and file fingerprinting could be a lot better, but it's a fairly simple, as it should be for a personal website.

 * March 2020

   [Hugo](https://gohugo.io) static site with a custom theme.
 I chose Hugo since